yigitgirit/talos-gym/README.md

 - **Easy Enrollment:** Members can purchase and activate memberships with just a few clicks
 - **Flexible Subscriptions:** Support various billing cycles (monthly, quarterly, annual)
 - **Subscription Management:** Members can view, renew, or cancel their subscriptions anytime
-- **Payment Processing:** Secure payment handling and transaction tracking

 ### 🔔 Communication
 - **Notification Preferences:** Members control how and when they receive updates
-- **Smart Alerts:** Automated notifications about subscription renewal, expiration, and special offers
+- **Smart Alerts:** Automated notifications about subscription, expiration and security alerts
 - **Targeted Messages:** Send announcements to specific member groups or clubs

 ### 👨‍💼 Admin Features
 - **User Administration:** View, manage, and moderate member accounts
 - **Member Status Control:** Activate, deactivate, ban, or unban members
-- **Role Management:** Assign admin roles and permissions to staff members
 - **Club Management:** Create, edit, and delete clubs and their details
-- **Analytics Dashboard:** Monitor gym operations and key metrics
+- **Analytics Dashboard:** Manage gym operations and monitor key metrics

 ## Gallery